 The assets of the scheme are invested with Legal and General and held in a combination of the Active Corporate Bond over 10 Year fund, Gilt, and Index Linked Gilt funds.
-The overall investment strategy is that approximately 75% of investments are in government bonds (both fixed interest and index linked) and approximately 25% of investments are held in corporate bonds.
+The overall investment strategy is that approximately 75% of investments are held in corporate bonds.
 This results in a concentration of investments in bond type assets, although invested in a number of different bond funds.